NazaGonella/nazagonella.github.io/posts/setting-up-a-simple-blog-my-handmade-static-site-generator/setting-up-a-simple-blog-my-handmade-static-site-generator.md

 Still, I would like to have some formatting, as there were times I would take notes in plain text files for then to never come back to them.
 So I'm using the next closest thing, Markdown.

 Now what I need is to convert this Markdown file into a HTML file.
 After looking around through some posts on reddit, I found the [pandoc](https://pandoc.org/) document converter, exactly what I needed.
-For any `.md` file I just had to run `pandoc input.md -o index.html`.
+For any Markdown file I just had to run `pandoc input.md -o index.html`.

 Pandoc uses an extended version of Markdown which comes in handy, as it includes support for tables, definition lists, footnotes, citations and even math.
 It also supports *Metadata Blocks*, which allows including information such as `% title`, `% author` and `% date`.
 I will only be using `% title` since the tool requires it.